LogicMonitor vs SCOM comparison

 Find out what your peers are saying about LogicMonitor vs. SCOM and other solutions.
 Updated: March 2024.

-LogicMonitor is ranked 17th in Network Monitoring Software with 6 reviews while SCOM is ranked 11th in Network Monitoring Software with 13 reviews.
+LogicMonitor is ranked 17th in Network Monitoring Software with 25 reviews while SCOM is ranked 11th in Network Monitoring Software with 77 reviews.
 LogicMonitor is rated 9.0, while SCOM is rated 7.8.
-The top reviewer of LogicMonitor writes "Has AI technology and helpful technical support".
-On the other hand, the top reviewer of SCOM writes "We can monitor all the VMs in our environment and access full insight reports for all the VMs, but the solution is not stable".
-LogicMonitor is most compared with SolarWinds NPM, ScienceLogic, Zabbix, Auvik Network Management (ANM) and OpsRamp, whereas SCOM is most compared with Zabbix, Dynatrace, Datadog, ManageEngine OpManager and OpenText Operations Bridge.
+The top reviewer of LogicMonitor writes "We went from nothing to full visibility across our internal and external estates of equipment".
+On the other hand, the top reviewer of SCOM writes "Has a good reporting engine, but its monitoring of the cloud-based environment could be improved".
+LogicMonitor is most compared with SolarWinds NPM, ScienceLogic, Zabbix, OpsRamp and Auvik Network Management (ANM), whereas SCOM is most compared with Zabbix, Dynatrace, Datadog, AppDynamics and PRTG Network Monitor.
 See our LogicMonitor vs. SCOM report.

 See our list of best Network Monitoring Software vendors.